About

 -

-Our clinics are designed for pet owners who can’t access or afford traditional veterinary care.
+Our clinics are for pet owners who can’t access or afford traditional veterinary care.
 No proof of income is required.
 We operate on trust and compassion.

 -